·2 min read

 What changed my results: keeping files small, one component per file.
 When a file does one thing, the AI grasps it immediately.
 When a file does five things, it guesses which one you care about.

 Naming matters more than I expected.
 A function called calculateDepreciationForABFCategory gives the AI more context than calc ever could.
-Names are free documentation that fits in the context window without costing extra tokens.
+Good names are free documentation that don't cost extra tokens.

 I also started deleting aggressively.
 Dead code confuses AI the same way it confuses new team members.
-Unused functions, commented-out blocks, outdated TODOs: every line in the codebase competes for attention.
-And when choosing which files to include in a session, three relevant files beat ten tangentially related ones.
-I think of each session as a context budget, and the question is always "what's the minimum the AI needs to do this well?"
+Unused functions, commented-out blocks, outdated TODOs.
+When choosing which files to include in a session, three relevant files beat ten tangentially related ones.
+I think of each session as a context budget: what's the minimum the AI needs to do this well?